Friedman Amplification: Products

 Of his design philosophy, Friedman stated, "Guitar players generally don’t want to hear completely new sounds.
 They want to hear tones based on a set of sounds from the past but with some variation, like more gain or some other added features."
 The company's core tone has been described as "supercharged vintage Marshall-inspired."

-The company's flagship amp is the BE-100, which was designed as a clone of a 1968 Marshall "Plexi" Super Lead circuit with a "variac," a tone inspired by high-gain 1980s sound of Van Halen.
+The company's flagship amp is the BE-100, which was designed to clone the sound of a 1968 50-watt Marshall "Plexi" Super Lead circuit with a "Variac," which was inspired by the tone of Eddie Van Halen.
 The Dirty Shirley/Twin Sister is the company's take on the tone of 1960s and '70s British classic rock.
 Friedman produces smaller wattage versions of each amp—the Pink Taco and Little Sister, respectively.
 In 2021, Friedman released the BE-Mini, a solid state, low-wattage amp based on the BE-100.